Kevin Pollak: Acting

+Some of Pollak's early television appearances include Amen, Thirtysomething, and Who's the Boss?.
+From 1995 to 1996, he had a recurring role as Mr. Bell on the ABC sitcom The Drew Carey Show.

-As an actor, Pollak's roles include the best friend, family or confidant characters to the leading men, as he did in Ricochet (1991), A Few Good Men (1992), Grumpy Old Men (1993) and its sequel Grumpier Old Men (1995), Casino (1995), End of Days (1999), and The Wedding Planner (2001).
-However, he has also played a wide variety of parts, such as a comical brownie in Willow (1988), the philandering brother of Sarah Jessica Parker in Miami Rhapsody (1995), a criminal in The Usual Suspects (1995), a father in She's All That (1999), and a gangster in The Whole Nine Yards (2000).
+As a film actor, Pollak's roles frequently include the best friend, family member or confidant character to the leading man, such as in Ricochet (1991), A Few Good Men (1992), Wayne's World 2 (1993), Grumpy Old Men (1993) and its sequel Grumpier Old Men (1995), Casino (1995), End of Days (1999), and The Wedding Planner (2001).
+However, he has also played a wide variety of parts, such as a comical brownie in Willow (1988), the philandering brother of Sarah Jessica Parker in Miami Rhapsody (1995), a criminal in The Usual Suspects (1995), a father in She's All That (1999), a gangster in The Whole Nine Yards (2000) and its sequel The Whole Ten Yards (2004), a lawyer in Dr. Dolittle 2 (2001), and Cupid in The Santa Clause 2 (2002) and The Santa Clause 3: The Escape Clause (2006).
 His most substantial role to date was in Deterrence (1999), in which he played the main character, a vice president who must take over for a deceased President and deal with a nuclear crisis.

 Pollak briefly hosted Celebrity Poker Showdown in its first season.
 In December 2006, he played Karl Kreutzfeld in the Sci Fi Channel miniseries The Lost Room.
 Through 2008, he had a recurring role as a district attorney on the television series Shark.
 In March 2008, Pollak played himself in the web series The Writers Room on Crackle.
 In 2010, he portrayed Sheriff Tom Wagner in Choose.

 In early 2010, Pollak was scheduled to host Our Little Genius on FOX, but the series was pulled before it could air on television.
 Pollak was then seen hosting Million Dollar Money Drop for FOX at the end of that year; the show ran for 12 episodes.

 In 2014, Pollak began a recurring role as Alvin Biletnikoff on the CBS sitcom Mom.
 His time on the show ended with the death of his character.
 Starting in 2016, Pollak played the role of Marion in the FX series Better Things.
 His character was recurring throughout all five seasons.

-In 2017, Pollak joined the cast of the Golden Globe–winning The Marvelous Mrs. Maisel, an original series from Amazon, as Moishe Maisel, the main character's father-in-law.
+In 2017, Pollak joined the cast of the Golden Globe–winning The Marvelous Mrs. Maisel, an original series from Amazon Prime, as Moishe Maisel, the main character's father-in-law.
 In 2019, Pollak appeared in five episodes of the fourth season on Showtime's Billions, as Douglas Mason.